aosabook/500lines/objmodel/chapter.md

 beginning, classes will be regular objects that can themselves have attributes and methods.

+A note on terminology: In this chapter I will use the word "instance" to mean -"an object that is not a class".

 A good approach to start with is to write a test to specify what the to-be-implemented behaviour should be.
 All tests presented in this chapter will consist of two parts.
 First, a bit of regular Python